rschristopher/rschristopher.github.io/src/saving/understand-the-terms.md

  and use that seed to derive as many keys and addresses as you need.
-This could be as simple as a single account with a single key that you use only once, or this could be millions of accounts used by an instition, such that each account can generate its own keys and addresses.
+This could be as simple as a single account with a single key that you use only once, or this could be millions of accounts used by an institution, such that each account can generate its own keys and addresses.

 ???+ info "Brief History"